-A labor of love is evident in its interior, where intricate hand-worked needlepoint, a product of nearly five years of dedication, adorns the plush mohair surroundings.
+A labor of love is evident in its interior, where intricate hand-made needlepoint, a product of nearly five years of dedication, adorns the plush mohair surroundings.
 The luxurious features extend to silk curtains and elegant 8-inch crystal vases on each side, delicately cradling seven sweetheart roses.

 Our Milburn recently participated in the Pebble Beach Road Tour, showcasing its enduring presence among Early American Electric Cars.